-I have included the section on the main ridge on my favourite linear walk which stretches from Kirkstone Pass to Threlkeld – this is a genuine classic day but very long.
+In addition I have included the Dodds as part of my favourite linear walk which stretches from Kirkstone Pass to Threlkeld.
+The walk is a genuine classic.

 A great place to work out how quick you walk and therefore make a more accurate stab at timing a walk.
 Measure the distance between any two summits and then time how long it takes.
 Stybarrow Dodd to Watsons Dodd is one kilometre exactly.
 Make sure you walk at your normal pace and do not stop.
 That will give you a time per kilometre.
 You can then use the calculator on each of these walking pages to work out how long the walk will take.
 Remember however that the time given is a minimum time and takes no account of any stops.